FAQ

 Does Or Hatzafon have minyan every Shabbat?

-At this time, Or Hatzafon meets every Friday night, and some Shabbat mornings.
+At this time, Or Hatzafon strives to meet every Friday night and Shabbat mornings, but on occasion we do not.
 To find out our schedule on any given week, please check our Facebook updates or call or text 053-530-1139 (not on Shabbat, please)

 What Nusach do you daven?

 The shul's Nusach is Nusach Ashkenaz.
-However, everyone is welcome in the shul, and anyone who davens a different nusach is encouraged to daven their nusach for the silent Amidot.
+That being said, everyone is welcome in the shul, and anyone who davens a different nusach is encouraged to daven their nusach for the silent Amidot.
 The Shaliach Tzibbur follows Nusach Ashkenaz.

 Are there siddurim and chumashim available?

 Yes, we have siddurim and chumashim available for Shabbat Tefillah, and machzorim for Rosh Hashana and Yom Kippur, including some with English translations for your convenience.
-We currently have a shortage of siddurim for Yom Tov, so if you plan to join us for Yom Tov (chag), please consider bringing a siddur.
-To donate siddurim, please contact us at 053-530-1139.
+We have recently acquired new weekday and Yom Tov siddurim, including some with English translation.
+We thank everyone who participated in this project!

 I see you have a playroom.
 Can my children play there while I daven somewhere else?